February 25, 2021

 Astasia made a great point about the distinction between reverse ETL and Segment’s Persona’s product.
 Personas are a powerful product feature, but it isn’t a reverse ETL solution.
 The reason is simple: Personas treats the user profile as a first-class object in data sync.
 The practical implication of this is that all data sync must conform to a contact/account structure.
 Still, as the recent increase in reverse ETL startups has shown, companies need sync functionality that serves a much wider range of use cases.

 Reverse ETL as an event stream directly from the warehouse is unhindered by those limitations.
-In fact, with our Warehouse Actions feature, our customers can turn warehouse tables into a flexible, configurable event stream.
+In fact, with our Reverse ETL feature, our customers can turn warehouse tables into a flexible, configurable event stream.
 That includes updating contacts, accounts, and audiences, but can also support sending of cleansed internal events, derived proxy events (events represented by the absence of behavior), and use cases where the data needs to be delivered to other infrastructure via tools like Kafka, Redis or HTTP endpoints.

 4) Reverse ETL is Still Just Data Movement, and a Single Pipe Simplifies Your Stack, Security, and Data governance